wintermi/csharp-tmbundle/README.markdown

 ## Known Issues

 * Mathematical Operators are missing from the symbol list
+* Properties where '{' are on a new line aren't in the symbol list
 * Methods with generics in the name are missing from the symbol list
 * Certain methods, e.g. TimeSpan.FromSeconds() are incorrectly added to the symbol list
-* Properties where '{' are on a new line aren't in the symbol list
-* Method signature variables with generic types & arrays[] aren't correctly *italicized* in TextMate 2
+* Method signature variables with generic types and arrays[] aren't correctly *italicized* in TextMate 2

 ## Other Stuff